Candano300/442/README.md

 # PHYS442
-A repo to store and share the code I wrote for PHYS442 projects.
+A repo to store and share the code I wrote for the PHYS442 papers.